rs545837/Mavin_Backend/README.md

 - **Text and Audio Processing**: The system can process both text and audio inputs to generate comprehensive reports.
 - **Multilingual Support**: Reports can be generated in different languages, including Hindi and Hinglish (Hindi written in Roman script).
 - **Cloud Integration**: The project utilizes cloud services for storing and sharing the generated PDFs, ensuring easy access and distribution.
+- **Multimodal Functionality**: Integrates various modes of communication and data processing, including text, audio, and potentially visual inputs, for a richer user experience.

 ## How It Works